DeSinc/SallyBot/README.md

 Press F5 to build it and run and see what happens (it should work first try)

+It has a line of code to reply to any message it sees, feel free to remove this after testing the bot is up and running

 If it doesn't idk lmao.
 Google will be your greatest ally in this battle. have fun